-(Source(B)) is a subtype of (Source(A)) iff B is a subset of A. For example, (Source(INTERNET)) is a subtype of (Source(INTERNET, LOCATION)).
-This rule reflects the fact that the (Source annotation places an upper bound on the set of sensitive sources that were actually used to compute the value.
-If the type of x contains <math>(Source(INTERNET, LOCATION)), then the value in x might have been derived from both INTERNET and LOCATION data, or only from INTERNET, or only from LOCATION, or from no sensitive source at all.
+@Source(B) is a subtype of @Source(A) iff B is a subset of A. For example, @Source(INTERNET) is a subtype of @Source(INTERNET).
+This rule reflects the fact that the @Source(INTERNET) is a subtype of @Source(INTERNET).
+This rule reflects the fact that the @Source(INTERNET) is a subtype of @Source(INTERNET).
+LOCATION or the set of sensitive sources that were actually used to compute the value.
+If the type of X contains @Source(INTERNET), LOCATION, then the value in X might have been derived from both INTERNET and LOCATION data, or only from INTERNET, or only from LOCATION, or from no sensitive source at all.

-The opposite rule applies for sinks: (Sink(B)) is a subtype of (Sink(A)) iff A is a subset of B. The type $(Sink({INTERNET, LOCATION}))$ indicates that the value is permitted to flow to both INTERNET and FILESYSTEM.
-This is a subtype of (Sink(INTERNET)), as the latter type provides fewer routes through which the information may be leaked.
+The opposite rule applies for sinks: @Sink(B) is a subtype of @Sink(A) iff A is a subset of B. The type $@Sink({INTERNET}, LOCATION))$ indicates that the value is permitted to flow to both INTERNET and FILESYSTEM.
+This is a subtype of @Sink(INTERNET), as the latter type provides fewer routes through which the information may be leaked.